 The drive itself can be done in a couple of hours without stops.
 In order to really appreciate the views, however, it will take you between four and five hours.

 The second bay you'll come to in the Mokuleia Marine Life Conservation District is Honolua Bay.
-Once again you'll need to park along the road or in the small turnoff.
+Once again you'll need to park along the road or in the small turn off.
 The beach lies between mile markers 32 and 33 on Highway 30.
-After a short walk through the jungle and past some ferile cats you'll come to the shore.
+After a short walk through the jungle and past some feral cats, you'll come to the shore.
 There's no real beach here, just a lot of rocks, but that doesn't mean that this is not a great place to swim.
-The snorkeling and scuba diving here are excellent especially near the cliff faces.
+The snorkeling and scuba diving here are excellent, especially near the cliff faces.
 You'll need to be careful crossing the rocks and entering the water.

 Conditions here are best in summer.
 In winter or after a heavy rain, you're best to just enjoy the view here from the lookout area at Lipoa Point, just up the road on the left.
 The views from the lookout area are superb as you can see from our photo.

 Up the cliff from Honolua Bay, you'll notice pineapple fields on your left stretching out to the ocean.
-This flat plain was home to a golf course in the 1940's, hence it's nickname of "Golf Links."
-Right before the fields there's a dirt turnoff and a dirt road stretching to the coast.
-Usually you can pull into this road and park.
-In good conditions you can even drive down the road a bit.
+This flat plain was home to a golf course in the 1940s10-mile it's nickname of "Golf Links."
+Right before the fields, there's a dirt turnoff and a dirt road stretching to the coast.
+Usually, you can pull into this road and park.
+In good conditions, you can even drive down the road a bit.
 Don't try this when the road is muddy.
 You're actually venturing onto private property here, and Maui Land & Pineapple has tried to cut off access in the past.